AllgeierSchweiz/azure-data-lakehouse-lab/README.md

 <!-- USAGE EXAMPLES -->
-## Usage
+## Documentation & Support Files

-The complete step-by-step documentation can be found as a PDF file in the link below.
+The complete step-by-step documentation can be found as a PDF file [here](documentation/Creating-a-Modern-Data-Lakehouse-with-Azure-Synapse.pdf)

-_For more examples, please refer to the [Documentation](documentation/Creating-a-Modern-Data-Lakehouse-with-Azure-Synapse.pdf)
+The support files made up of the Dataflow template and Azure synpase notebook scripts can be found here.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>